 If you want children to bring new ideas to the world, you need to let them pursue their passion, not yours.

 What you can do:

-- Space and time factor: Children need free space, of uninterrupted playtime.
+- Space and time factor: Children need free space, for uninterrupted playtime.
 Let this be their time of the day to create a mess if they want.
 Allocate a specific area to limit the mess!

 - Don’t preach: For creativity to flow, there has to be room for trial and error.
 Stop evaluating your child’s work and allow them to learn from their mistakes.
 Spend some time together to brainstorm new ideas, but don’t tell them what you think they should do

 - Limit TV: Free play is not equal to free screen time!
 If you want your children to appreciate art in the form of movies, take them to the theatre or plan a FAMILY MOVIE NIGHT!

 - Don’t reward creativity: The whole point of fostering creativity it to provide a window for individuality.
 Rather than rewarding your child for practising the piano for an hour, allow them to spend some time reading instead.

 - Stop Caring!: Stop caring about what your child has achieved.
 The process is important and not the end product.
 Talk about what they liked about a particular project and what they wanted to do differently.

 Creativity now is as important in education as literacy, and we should treat it with the same status